ondrej33/neural-network-mnist/README.md

 This was a semestral project for the class PV021 Neural Networks at the FI MU.

 To successfully run the program, you must add a *data* folder with actual train+test data and label CSV files.
 These are too large to be saved in github repo.
+To evaluate the achieved results, use the evaluator script in *python_evaluator* directory.